 I am homeschooled, who is eligible to submit recommendation letters on my behalf?

-In place of the guidance counselor recommendation, applicants can request a recommendation from a supervisor, coach, instructor, etc. The individual can be from a workplace, volunteering center, or extracurricular activity.
+In place of the guidance counselor recommendation, applicants can request a recommendation from a supervisor, coach, teacher, etc. The individual can be from a workplace, volunteering center, or extracurricular activity.

 Who is eligible to apply for financial aid?